shivajid/MLOpsCICD/README.md

   Now open the cloud build console UI.
 You should see a build kicked off.
   You can navigate to Vertex AI Pipelines, you will see a pipeline launched.

+**Step8: **
+ - Use [CloudFunctions  and Cloud Scheduler](https://cloud.google.com/vertex-ai/docs/pipelines/schedule-cloud-scheduler) to Schedule a run.